 The fourth panel of Figure 3 shows the periodogram of the residuals from the 3-planet fit.
-As was found also by Mayor09, the next obvious peak to fit is the 3.14-day one, previously reported by Mayor09.
-A Keplerian fit to this peak indicates a planet in a 0.028 AU orbit with a period of 3.149 days and minimum mass of only $1.7 M{\oplus}$ (smaller by about 10% than that found by Mayor09).
-The 4-planet fit achieves a reduced chi-squared statistic of 3.590 and an RMS of 2.43 ms-1.
+As was found also by Mayor09, the next obvious peak to fit is the 3.15-day one, previously reported by Mayor09.
+A Keplerian fit to this peak indicates a planet in a 0.028 AU orbit with a period of 3.149 days and minimum mass of only 1.7 M{\oplus} (smaller by about 10% than that found by Mayor09).
+The 4-planet fit achieves a reduced chi-squared statistic (using 14 free parameters) of 3.463 and an RMS of 2.43 ms-1.
 The estimated FAP of the peak is 1.9×10^{-8} .
 So, the 3.15-d planet-e announced by Mayor09 also seems well-confirmed by the combined data set and may even be about 10% lower in mass than first reported.

-The fifth panel down in Figure 3 shows the periodogram of the residuals to our best 4-planet fit.
+The fifth panel down in Figure 3 shows the periodogram of the residuals to our best

+4-planet fit.
 Here, there are two (nearly) equal power peaks in the residuals power spectrum, near 37 days and 445 days.
 In general, our experience has shown that it is much harder, with a given data set, to generate coherent power at longer periods.
 So, between two peaks of equal power, the one with the longer period is usually more significant.
 So, we fit the 445-day peak next, though the remaining branches of the fitting tree and final solution are not significantly altered by fitting the 37-day peak first instead.
 A fit to the 445-day peak indicates a minimum-mass $6.8 M{\oplus}$ planet in a 443-day 0.770 AU orbit.
-The 5-planet fit achieves a reduced chi-squared statistic of 3.131 and an RMS of 2.30 ms-1.
-The estimated

-FAP of the peak is 9.5×10^{-5} .
+The 5-planet fit achieves a reduced chi-squared statistic (using 17 free parameters) of 2.991 and an RMS of 2.30 ms-1.
+The estimated FAP of the peak is 9.5×10^{-5} .
 This 5th planet thus appears statistically well-justified by the present data set.

 The sixth panel down in Figure 3 shows the periodogram of the residuals to the 5-planet fit.
 A lone dominant peak remains near 37 days.
-This peak shows the extreme narrowness expected of a truly coherent signal, that, if Keplerian and real, would have a fixed period and phase for its almost 110 cycles spanning the past 11 years of the data set.
+This peak shows the extreme narrowness expected of a truly coherent signal, that, if Keplerian and real, would have a strictly fixed period and phase for its 110 cycles spanning the past 11 years of the data set.
 A fit to this peak indicates a planet of minimum-mass $3.1 M{\oplus}$, on a 36.56-day orbit of size 0.146 AU.
-Our best 6-planet fit (again, assuming circular orbits) achieves a reduced chi-squared statistic of 2.650 and an RMS of 2.12 ms^{-1} .
-The estimated FAP of the ~ 37 -day peak is 2.7×10^{-6} .
+Our best 6-planet fit (again, assuming circular orbits) achieves a reduced chi-squared statistic (using 20 free parameters) of 2.506 and an RMS of 2.12 ms-1.
+The estimated FAP of the ~37-day peak is 2.7×10^{-6} .
 Thus, this 6th planet also seems statistically well-justified by the present data set.